library(tidyverse)

 library(RSQLite)

-In this chapter, we provide a replication of the famous Fama and French factor portfolios.
-The Fama and French factor models are a cornerstone of empirical asset pricing Fama and French (2015).
-On top of the market factor represented by the traditional CAPM beta, the three factor model includes the size and value factors to explain the cross section of returns.
-Its successor, the five factor model, additionally includes profitability and investment as explanatory factors.
+In this chapter, we provide a replication of the famous Fama-French factor portfolios.
+The Fama-French factor models are a cornerstone of empirical asset pricing Fama and French (2015).
+On top of the market factor represented by the traditional CAPM beta, the three-factor model includes the size and value factors to explain the cross section of returns.
+Its successor, the five-factor model, additionally includes profitability and investment as explanatory factors.

 The current chapter relies on this set of R packages.